Mandate

 2.1.1.
 Bring forward recommendations and motions for approval to Faculty Council on academic standards, curriculum, regulations, teaching and learning (including modes, times and location of program delivery).

 2.1.2.
-Review proposals for new program requirements or certificates, or changes to existing program requirements or certificates, making recommendations to Council for approval.
+Review proposals for new, or changes to, program requirements, certificates or micro-credentials, and make recommendations to Council for approval.

 2.1.3.
 Approve proposals for new courses or changes to existing courses, forwarding to Council to appear under consent agenda.